 As you probably realized, different disciplines require different barbells.
-So the first question you should ask yourself is what do you want the barbell for?
-Do you just wanna train like a bodybuilder?
-Are you into powerlifting competition?
-Crossfit for women?
-Olympic lifting?
-Doing military presses?
-Or just doing deadlifts to measure your fitness level?
+So the first question you should ask yourself is, what do you want the barbell for?

 Bodybuilders can get away with using the cheapest bars, they lift higher reps and use lighter loads, so they don’t need anything super strong.
 They also train in static lifts, so no need to worry about spinning sleeves here.

 Powerlifters are similar in that they don’t need spinning sleeves, but depending on how strong you are, you may need to spend a little extra to ensure your bar can take it.

 Weightlifters and crossfitters fall into the same camp, you need bars that allow you to perform olympic lifts safely, so you’ll have to go for the more expensive stuff.

 Of course, when buying a barbell, weight capacity is paramount.
 You need a barbell you can make progress with, without the fear of having it snap or bend mid lift.

 When shopping, you should look for something that is comfortably above your max lifts right now.
 That way you can keep increasing your max worry free.